 What is Return On Investment?

 Return on Investment (ROI) is a metric which measures the efficiency of an investment.
 In simple terms, ROI calculates the returns an investment is capable of producing over time.
 In purely numerical terms it is calculated as follows.
 ROI = Net Profit / Total Investment * 100.
-To calculate the ROI of the MBA program, you’d need to factor in the average post-MBA salary of the program and then weigh it against the cost of that program.
+While the investment costs are hefty, there are only a few colleges offering satisfactory returns on investment (ROI).
+You can learn more about MBA ROI with our blog.
 As mentioned earlier, the program duration plays an important role as the expenditure significantly increase for a 2-year course as against a one year MBA program.
 Let us understand this better with an example: Suppose, the fees of a particular college offering an MBA degree is 4 LPA, and the average annual package is 6LPA Then the ROI will be: 6/4 * 100 = 150% This would mean that the investment cost will be able to generate a return of 150% return.
 In purely financial terms, it is a ratio used to calculate the benefit an investor will receive in relation to their investment cost.
 The higher the ratio, the greater the benefit.
 Although one serious drawback to calculating the return this way is not including the duration of time, which is a huge factor in determining the capital costs associated with the program.

 Factors affecting the ROI:

 Return on Investment (ROI) is a metric which measures the efficiency of an investment.
 ROI directly tries to measure the return a particular investment is capable of producing over the duration of time.
 ROI is a cumulation of tangible, intangible, financial and non-financial benefits.
 It helps the professionals in objectively deciding the right B-school based on the financial constraints and long term career path.
 ROI for different surveys weigh in various parameters on an unequal basis.
 Hence there are sometimes contradictory results and it makes it difficult for the students to decide based on them.
 One of the most internationally trusted surveys released by Financial Times (FT) releases its annual global MBA rankings for colleges.
+You can also learn about the best MBA colleges in India with our blog.
 One of the assorted benefits which include value for money is an indicative parameter in the survey.
 This value is derived by dividing the post-MBA alumni salary three years after graduating by the total cost of the program.
+You can also find out about the salary of an MBA in India with our blog.
 This cost would include tuition fee, opportunity cost and related expenditure forgone during the length of the duration minus the financial aid received (scholarships).
-Apart from these benefits, MBA programs offer intangible benefits which are difficult to measure in monetary terms like alumni knowledge, peer learning, contacts gained, personal development, etc.
+Apart from these benefits, there are other MBA program benefits which are difficult to measure in monetary terms like alumni knowledge, peer learning, contacts gained, personal development, etc.

 Choosing the right B-school: